LoopKit/loopdocs/docs/faqs/cgm-faqs.md

 ## What other CGM apps can be used to Loop?

-If you are willing to build a development version of Loop, the dev branch incorporates [LibreTransmitter](https://github.com/dabear/LibreTransmitter/blob/main/readme.md) into the Loop app itself.
+If you are willing to build a development version of Loop, the dev branch incorporates [LibreTransmitter](https://github.com/dabear/LibreTransmitter/blob/main/readme.md){: target="_blank" } into the Loop app itself.
 Please read about [Loop Development](../version/development.md) before [building dev](../version/build-dev.md) and using the dev app.

 You can add xDrip4iOS and GlucoseDirect as a CGM option to Loop by applying a code customization.

-Please read the docs for [xDrip4iOS](https://xdrip4ios.readthedocs.io/en/latest/) and [Glucose Direct](https://github.com/creepymonster/GlucoseDirect#readme).
+Please read the docs for [xDrip4iOS](https://xdrip4ios.readthedocs.io/en/latest/){: target="_blank" } and [Glucose Direct](https://github.com/creepymonster/GlucoseDirect#readme){: target="_blank" }.
 You must build these apps yourself to Loop; you cannot use the TestFlight pre-built versions.